Meo8020/DATA3204_KaggleChallenge/README.md

 <img width="602" alt="image" src="https://github.com/user-attachments/assets/82f04f70-fc51-43fe-b183-c7d54720ce1e" />

 ## Conclusions and Future Work
 With all models obtaining perfect accuracy, it determines how strongly tied the features are to the target.
 In the future, I would introduce more data so that the model can capture underlying patterns that may go unseen due to lack of information.
+And introduce a linear classifier like a Logistic Regression.

 ## Citations
 https://www.kaggle.com/datasets/uciml/mushroom-classification